-First Offense: \$25 fine

-Second Offense: \$50 fine.
-Suspension

-from school

-Third Offense: \$100 fine.
-Suspension

-from school.

-Subsequent Offenses:

-Same as third offense
+First Offense \$25 fine Second Offense \$50 fine.
+Suspension from School Third Offense \$100 fine.
+Suspension from School Subsequent Offenses \$100 fine.
+Suspension from School same fines as students.
+Payment of fines will be made to the Town of Boxford.

 In all cases, the students' parents will be notified of the smoking infraction.
-School personnel are subject to the same fines as students.
-Payment of fines will be made to the Town of Boxford.
+School personnel are subject to the